Very intense exercise can damage our arteries in the long term

 - The second was put to perform intense exercise, on a treadmill periodically and for four months, as the extreme athletes.

-“As a guide, it would be the equivalent of about ten or twelve years of exercise in humans”, explains Dr. Guasch.
+“As a guideline, it would be the equivalent of about ten or twelve years of exercise in humans”, explains Dr. Guasch.

 - The third was left locked in cages, to emulate the sedentary life.